JuliaKukulies/juliakukulies.github.io/research.md

 ![](satellite_clouds_global.png)

-## Microscale, mesoscale and large-scale atmospheric processes that affect convective precipitation
+## Microscale, mesoscale and large-scale atmospheric processes affecting convective precipitation

 A major goal of my research is to disentangle what happens on different temporal and spatial scales.
 This is because I am interested in the broader question of how global warming and all the climatic changes that come with it affect our day-to-day weather patterns.
 I am, for example, interested in how large-scale processes like monsoon-driven atmospheric water vapor transport affect the occurrence and intensity of convective storms.
 I am particularly interested in the physical processes that influence **mesoscale convective systems (MCSs)** - large complexes of deep convective storms that produce large amounts of precipitation.
 I am currently investigating the how well we simulate the **precipitation efficiency of MCSs** at different spatial resolutions and what the potential climate change effects on this are since precipitation efficiency is another factor that could be important for future changes in precipitation.